pieakshat/pieakshat/README.md

 - 👋 Hi, I’m @pieakshat[Akshat]
-- 👀 I’m interested in blockchians and crypto
+- 👀 I’m working in blockchians and crypto
-- 🌱 I’m currently learning contract development and deployment on ethereum, js and economics.
+- 🌱 I’m currently learning contract development on Solana, zk-cryptography, Defi development.
-- 💞️ I’m looking to collaborate on blockchains like ethereum, solana.
+- Skiils: MERN, Solidity, wagmi, python, ts, Rust
 - 📫 How to reach me akshat.05p@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: the only way to do great work is to love what you do.